-Describe actual or expected results of measures mentioned above, as well as goals and activities for the coming reporting year :
+Describe actual or expected results of the measures, as well as goals and activities for the coming reporting year :

 Find suitable customers that want to take/buy our leftover materials.
 Aim that more waste disposial will be recycled to new textiles.